Equity, Diversity, and Inclusivity in the Department of AFNS

 • Revision of the AFNS EDI Committee Terms of Reference.

-• AFNS EDI Book Club will be reading Braiding Sweetgrass by Robin Wall Kimmerer.
+• AFNS EDI Book Club read Braiding Sweetgrass by Robin Wall Kimmerer.

-• Training around EDI has been added to the AFNS EDI landing page on the AFNS website.
+• Training around EDI was curated for the AFNS EDI landing page.

 • Events organized by the committee such as a potluck with food from different cultures/countries will be shared in advance with the AFNS community.